Skip to main content

 Give money to contribute to the down payment on their loan, or other expenses

-Helping your child come up with a 20 percent down payment on their loan will save them money in more ways than one: You may help them get a better interest rate on their loan and they avoid private mortgage insurance (PMI).7
+Helping your child come up with a 20 percent down payment on their loan will save them money in more ways than one: You may help them get a better interest rate on their loan and they avoid private mortgage insurance (PMI).
+However, they can purchase a house with a lower down payment.
+In 2023, 13% was the median down payment for first-time home buyers.
+And it dropped to just 8% to 10% for buyers between the ages of 23 and 41.6

 The IRS has a set annual gift and estate tax exemption.
-In 2023, a parent can give up to $17,000 each year to each child without having to file a gift tax return.8
+In 2023, a parent can give up to $18,000 each year to each child without having to file a gift tax return.7

 That amount of money could help your child reach their goal of owning a home.

 If you have the means to do so, it’s worthy of consideration.
-If you don’t, you can still help them avoid PMI with an 80-10-10 loan.
-The bank provides an 80 percent loan, your child puts down 10 percent, and you put down 10 percent.7
+If you don’t, you can still help them avoid PMI with a piggyback loan, aka an 80-10-10 loan.8 The bank provides an 80 percent loan, your child puts down 10 percent, and you put down 10 percent.

 Provide an intra-family loan/private loan

 Perhaps you think the more responsible route is to provide your child with a loan.
-If you do, don’t put more than 5 percent of your assets into the purchase, and be sure to put together a legal document outlining the perimeters, and a payment schedule.
-7
+If you do, be sure to put together a legal document outlining the parameters, and a payment schedule.

 You might want to hire a real estate attorney to do so.